Year 6

 English

-Reading will be taught daily through our core text and each day they will enjoy an English lesson examining and learning about the following genres: narrative, journalistic writing and poetry.
+Reading will be taught daily through our core text and each day they will immerse themselves in an English lesson examining and learning about the following genres: non-chronological reports, balanced argument, rap poetry and explanation texts.

 Maths